 Mounting: The way a box spring foundation unit is attached to a metal or wooden frame.

 Natural Latex: Latex obtained from the rubber tree.
 It has good softness and elasticity, and being natural is biodegradable.
-Natural latex is also resistant to dust mites, bacteria and molds so is a good foam base for those subject to allergies.
+Natural latex is also resistant to dust mites, bacteria and molds so are a good foam base for those subject to allergies.

 No-Flip Mattress: When you find one of these it means that the mattress cannot be flipped over.
 It has a sleeping surface on one side only, so you won’t invalidate your warranty by not regularly flipping it.